 JVS helps adults with a variety of disabilities achieve long-term success and fulfillment in work and life by helping them become independent and more integrated into their community.

-Individuals are offered the option to work or volunteer in their community, participate in field trips or engage in enriching activities.
-Individuals can choose from a variety of programs below.
-For more information, contact Kirk Jude Goddard at firstname.lastname@example.org or (248) 233-4310.
+Individuals are offered the option to work or volunteer in their community under the supervision of JVS staff.
+For more information, contact Lillie Sorrell at email@example.com or (248) 233-4234.

 - Skill Building - Individuals build their skills and become more integrated into the community through meaningful volunteer work at local non-profits.
 These activities also help individuals refine their work skills if employment is desired.

-- Supported Employment - Participants are assisted in successfully finding and maintaining a job that meets their skills, intererests and abilities.
+- Supported Employment - Participants are assisted in successfully finding and maintaining a job that meets their skills, interests and abilities

 - Activities Programs - Individuals participate in engaging facility-based and community activities in order to remain active and engaged.

 - Adult Day Care - Adults who have Alzheimer’s disease or other memory disorders engage in stimulating activities in a safe, secure and caring environment to maintain their dignity and highest level of functioning.

 The JVS LIFE program helps people pursue their interests, live more independently and make important decisions by linking them with needed services.
 This may include medical, social, vocational, educational and community support services as well as assistance in obtaining legal representation, transportation and respite care.
 For more information, call (248) 233-4244.